AI Cannot Enforce Its Own Authority

 When those systems act without enforcing delegated authority at each handoff and at the moment of action, predictable failures occur.

-In the most dangerous cases, every agent acts within its assigned role, every permission check passes, and no policy is violated — yet the system produces outcomes no one explicitly authorized.
+In the most dangerous cases, every agent acts within its assigned role, every permission check passes, and no policy is violated — yet the system produces outcomes no one explicitly authorized—and no single component is at fault.

 Adaptablox is designed to enforce authority, policy, and safety before actions execute and before authority silently propagates, rather than after damage is done.